shyamgj1900/tp/docs/UserGuide.md

 ```
 cap mc 4/A 6/B+ 4/B 4/B- 4/A+
-Your CAP for this semester will be 4.09 if you get your desired grades!
+Your overall CAP will be 4.09 if you get your desired grades!
 ....................................................................
 ```